Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation: Abstract

 \section{Abstract}

 The Boltzmann equation is the traditional framework in which one extends the time-dependent mean field classical description of a many-body system to include the effect of particle-particle collisions in an approximate manner.
-A semiclassical extension of this approach to quantum many-body systems was suggested by Uehling and Uhlenbeck in 1933 for both Fermi and Bose statistics, and many further generalization of this approach are known as the Boltzmann-Uehling-Uhlenbeck (BUU) equations.
-Here I suggest a pure quantum version of the BUU type of equations, which is mathematically equivalent to a generalized Time-Dependent Density Functional Theory extended to superfluid systems.
+A semiclassical extension of this approach to quantum many-body systems was suggested by Uehling and Uhlenbeck in 1933 for both Fermi and Bose statistics, and many further developments of this approach are known as the BoltzmannUehling-Uhlenbeck (BUU) equations.
+Here I introduce a pure quantum version of the BUU type of equations, which is mathematically equivalent to a generalized Time-Dependent Density Functional Theory extended to superfluid systems.
+As expected, during non-equilibrium processes the quantum Boltzmann one-body entropy increases during evolution.

-The dynamics of a classical $N$-particle system can be described fully using the Liouville equation for the time-dependent probability distribution function $f_N({\bm q}_1\ldots {\bm q}_N,{\bm p}_1\dots {\bm p}_N,t)$, where ${\bm q}_k, {\bm p}_k$ are the canonical coordinates and momenta of the particles $k=1\ldots N$.
-Integrating over $N-s$ coordinates and momenta one can introduce the $s$-particle time-dependent probability distributions $f_s({\bm q}_1\ldots {\bm q}_s,{\bm p}_1\dots {\bm p}_s,t)$ and derive the Bogoliubov-Born-Green-Kirkood-Yvon hierarchy of equations~\cite{Huang:1987}.
+The dynamics of a classical $N$-particle system can be described fully using the Liouville equation for the time-dependent probability distribution function $f_N({\bm q}_1\ldots {\bm q}_N,{\bm p}_1\dots {\bm p}_N,t)$, where ${\bm q}_k, {\bm p}_k$ are the canonical coordinates and momenta of the particles and $k=1\ldots N$.
+Integrating over $N-s$ coordinates and momenta one can introduce the $s$-particle time-dependent probability distributions $f_s({\bm q}_1\ldots {\bm q}_s,{\bm p}_1\dots {\bm p}_s,t)$ and derive the Bogoliubov-Born-Green-Kirkood-Yvon (BBGKY) hierarchy of equations~\cite{Huang:1987}.
 The lowest order approximation to the exact BBGKY hierarchy is the Vlasov equation for the one-particle time-dependent probability distribution function $f({\bm q},{\bm p},t)$

 where $m$ is the particle mass (assuming that all particles have the same mass) and ${\bm F}$ is the average force experienced by a particle from all the other particles